Supermagnum/heatsink/readme.txt

 The ambient temperature is 40 degrees Celsius.
 What is the required amount of watt per peltier element?

-The temperature drop across the heat exhanger may also be of interest to me.
+The temperature drop across the heat exhanger may also be of interest to me .

 Stl files and blueprints:
 https://github.com/Supermagnum/heatsink